-service_account A gcloud service account key (json) stored as byte array interval The interval between polling calls go gcloud API, 15 seconds by default timeout The total time to wait until the job is in terminal state, 1800 seconds by default
+''' service_account A gcloud service account key (json) stored as byte array project The name of the project where the dataflow job to be created location The region where the dataflow job to be created jobID The ID of the dataflow job interval The interval between polling calls go gcloud API, 15 seconds by default timeout The total time to wait until the job is in terminal state, 1800 seconds by default '''

 '''

 workflows:

 run_dataflow_job:

 with:

 service account: ...masked...

 project: foo

 location: us-west1

 steps:

 - call_driver: gcloud-dataflow.createJob

 with:

 iob:

 gcsPath: ...

-. . .

 - call_driver: gcloud-dataflow.waitForJob

 with:

 interval: 60

 timeout: 600

 jobID: $data.job.Id

 '''